unl1k3ly/AnchorHODL/readme.md

 - https://github.com/RomainLanz/anchor-borrow-bot

 ## Support!
-- If you feel this project the right one for you, please, donate to `terra1uwkfuh6crvlttqsj2rv0tjpl8v0dy3d4swayg7` if you feel like doing so.
+- If you feel this project is the right one for you, please, donate to `terra1uwkfuh6crvlttqsj2rv0tjpl8v0dy3d4swayg7` if you feel like doing so.